 If you are a first-time buyer and considering your options when it comes to loans, you may be feeling intimidated by the amount of choice available.
 To help you out, we have put together 6 tips for finding the perfect home loan in the following article.

 Mortgage brokers are qualified and experienced people who are there to help match the right home loan to your own needs and situation.
 As it is your first time buying, they can be helpful in giving you the lowdown on what you need to know and features you need to consider.

 Plan and Calculate Your Budget

-This is the most important part bar none when it comes to finding the right home loan and right property, especially when you are a first time buyer.
+This is the most important part bar none when it comes to finding the right home loan and the right property, especially when you are a first-time buyer.
 You need to work out how much you can afford and stick to that budget.
-As well as the initial, set in stone budget, you need to work out a revised version once you have your hands on the house keys.
+As well as the initial, set-in-stone budget, you need to work out a revised version once you have your hands on the house keys.